 Simply stated, EAS will push changes to your mailbox when the above scenario is met, such as when a new email is delivered to the mailbox, items are marked for deletion or were moved within the web interface, etc. This is the best way to implement ActiveSync as this reduces high CPU, memory and bandwidth issues that can occur when continually syncing mailbox data.

-NOTE: If syncing issues and delays are seen on mobile devices and tablets, such as an iPhone, iPad, Galaxy Note, Nokia Windows phone, or in a desktop client like Outlook 2013, it is likely caused by the device/client delaying the command to SmarterMail.
+NOTE: If syncing issues and delays are seen it is likely caused by the device/client delaying the command to SmarterMail.
 For this reason, some changes may not be automatically reflected in SmarterMail.
 In these cases, the delay is not directly related to SmarterMail but is a limitation of the device/client itself.